cldf/cldf/README.md

-# cldf
-Cross-linguistic Data Formats
+# Cross-linguistic Data Formats

+To allow exchange of cross-linguistic data and decouple development of tools and methods from that of databases, standardized data formats are necessary.

+The main types of cross-linguistic data we are concerned with here are wordlists and structure datasets which are used in historical linguistics.